The Duplicate Content and SEO Connection: What Digital Marketers Need to Know

 Indeed, according to Google's Search Central documentation, approximately 25-30% of web content is duplicate or near-duplicate.
 Supporting this finding, a comprehensive analysis by Raven Tools confirmed that roughly 29% of online content contains duplication, emphasizing the widespread and largely harmless nature of content duplication on the web.

-Further reinforcing this, an extensive content audit conducted by Siteliner found that up to 30% of content on average websites could be classified as duplicate or similar, often resulting from quoting, syndication, and referencing standard information or disclaimers.
+Further reinforcing this, an extensive content audit conducted by Siteliner found that, on average, up to 30% of content on websites could be classified as duplicate or similar, often resulting from quoting, syndication, and referencing standard information or disclaimers.

-Clearly, quoting authoritative sources is not only common but recommended for SEO.
+Clearly, quoting authoritative sources is not only common but also recommended for SEO purposes.
 HubSpot research consistently indicates that including reputable quotes enhances content authority, improving SEO ranking potential and credibility rather than harming it.

 Which Types of Duplicate Content Pose the Greatest SEO Risk?